svirant/DonutShop/README.md

 10. If successful, the sketch will compile and upload leaving you with a message "Hard resetting via RTS pin..."
 11. Disconnect the usb cable and remove the short on B1 and Gnd.
 12. Upon reconnecting the usb cable your board should **Successfully boot DonutShop**.
 You should see the blue led return indicating it's connected to WiFi and looking for addresses to connect to.
 If the blue led does not return, press the RST button and/or make sure you have your WiFi settings correctly entered.
 Remember, only 2.4GHz wifi is supported.
-13. For all future changes/uploads...
+13. For all future changes/uploads you can return to using the normal "Sketch" -> "Upload" option.
+Choose between these two methods:

+Wifi OTA:
+- You can use select "donutshop" as a Network port in Arduino IDE 2.x<br />

+USB:
 - The board will always need to be in "bootloader" mode by "double clicking" the RST button right after connecting the usb cable.
-- You can also now return to using the normal "Sketch" -> "Upload" option.

 ## General Setup